mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/customer-churn.md

     FROM files.churn
     ```

+!!!
+Warning "From now on, we will use the `files.churn` file as a table.
+Make sure you replace it with `#!sql example_db.demo_data.customer_churn` if you use the demo database."

 ### Understanding the Data

 We will use the customer churn dataset where each row represents one customer.
 We will train a machine learning model to help us predict if the customer is going to stop using the company products.